 - Repeated information for screenreader users – several pages include duplicate links to the same location – for example an image of a campus and a text link to the campus.
 This is also true of the News and events pages.
 This fails 1.1.1: Non-text Content and 2.4.4: Link Purpose (In Context).

 We plan to alter the link tags so they work without repetition for screenreader users.
 Timeline = Late 2023.

 - Some pages contain the same link text for different destinations – for example “Find out more.”
 This makes it impossible for a screenreader user to navigate using a screenreader links list.
 This contravenes WCAG 2.4.4 Link Purpose (In Context).

 Timeline = this is an ongoing process in which Staff are being actively trained on best practices when creating hyperlinks.
 We aim to cover these with launch of the new website.

 - Colour contrasts.
 Colour contrasts have been improved over most of the website but there are a few pages with orange background on white text where contrasts fail (WCAG 1.4.3 – Contrast minimum).
 We are working with Marketing to ensure all colours on the new website meet contrast requirements.

-Timeline = new website launch in Summer 23.
+Timeline = new website launch in late 2023.